 At our Industrial Site in Portugal, Evertis, Selenis (sister-company) and our recycling unit, are vertically integrated.
 As an integrated recycler, specialty polyester and multilayer barrier film producer, we have created synergies that translate into a lower carbon footprint thanks to the reduction of raw materials transportation costs.

-Through Evertis’ advanced processes, we use all internal scrap of multilayer and single layer products are utilized, allowing us to claim: “All Evertis plants create zero landfilled scrap”.
+Through Evertis’ advanced processes, we reuse all internal scrap of multilayer and single layer products, allowing us to claim: “All Evertis plants create zero landfilled scrap”.
 Evertis’ strict waste management system and reuse policy allows us to meet this objective and reincorporate 100% of waste produced in extrusion and slitting processes.
 This also includes scrap produced during equipment changeovers, machine stops and restarts.

 Evertis’ philosophy to reuse resources is key to the group’s constant focus on recycling.
 It’s our belief that recycling is a great waste-management strategy, whereby environmental impact and resource depletion are reduced.
 With our principles based on high levels of recycling, at Evertis we pair our reuse and remanufacturing efforts to reduce levels of material usage and energy.
 Within this framework of sustainable development, Evertis is not only providing a partial solution to solid waste problems, but also contributing to reduction of energy and raw petrochemicals consumption.